Luigi Pacini: Life and career

 Pacini was born in Popiglio di Piteglio, a hamlet in the hills outside Pistoia in Tuscany.
-He appears to have spent his childhood in Rome and showed and early aptitude for music.
-The Duke of Sermoneta became the young Pacini's patron and arranged for him study music, first in Rome with Giovanni Masi, the maestro di cappella of San Giacomo degli Spagnoli and then in Naples at the Conservatorio della Pietà dei Turchini under Giacomo Tritto.
+He appears to have spent his childhood in Rome and showed an early aptitude for music.
+The Duke of Sermoneta became the young Pacini's patron and arranged for him to study music, first in Rome with Giovanni Masi, the maestro di cappella of San Giacomo degli Spagnoli and then in Naples at the Conservatorio della Pietà dei Turchini under Giacomo Tritto.

 Pacini left the Naples conservatory where he was studying singing and composition before he had completed the course and began singing tenor roles in various opera houses in Italy.
 He is also recorded as playing the contrabass in the orchestra of the Teatro di Santa Maria in Florence during the 1788 season.
 By 1795, Pacini had married the soprano Isabella Paulillo who came from Gaeta.
 He was performing in Catania when she gave birth to their son Giovanni on 17 February 1796.
 The family moved to Spain in 1798 where Pacini was engaged as the leading tenor in the Italian opera company of the Teatre de la Santa Creu in Barcelona.
 He sang the role of Ferrando in the first Barcelona performance of Mozart's Così fan tutte in the 1798–1799 season and remained with company for three years.
 His wife also sang with the company in comprimario roles.